-Full blooms are either handpicked or harvested by hand raking.
-Hand harvesting for the highest quality flower head for the tea market involves raking the flower heads from the plants at intervals.
-Harvesting by hand raking or by clipping is a very labor intensive and costly process.
+Full blooms are either handpicked or harvested by hand-raking for the highest quality tea market.
+However, it is a very labor-intensive and costly process.

-Shade dried flowers are sorted to be free of foreign material for the tea market.
-Carefully graded flowers later sold in bulk to factories where they further processed and packed in tea bags/sachets, and small storages tins.
-They may also blended with other herb products.
+Shade-dried flowers are then sorted out for any foreign material, debris before processing.
+Flowers are then carefully graded before selling in bulk to factories where they further processed and packed in tea bags/sachets and small storage tins.
+Chamomile flowers and herb parts are also blended with other herb products.

-Buy freshly harvested and shade dried chamomile flower heads packed in tea bags or in airtight tins from the specialty herbal product store.
-Look for the authenticity and avoid any adulterated products.
+Buy freshly harvested and shade-dried chamomile flower heads packed in tea bags or in airtight tins from the specialty herbal product store.
+Look for authenticity, and avoid any adulterated products.

 Here are some other serving tips: